Six Material Issues

 Initiatives

-Results (Fiscal 2022)
+Results (Fiscal 2024)

 Monitoring Indicators

-• Status of revision of HR systems
+• Changes to HR systems

-• Percentages of women hired/retained/serving in managerial posts
+• Percentages of women hired/currently employed

 • Percentage of persons with disabilities hired